leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 #### What is multiplex

 The concept of `Multiplex` comes from electronics.
 A multiplexer \(or mux\) is a hardware device that selects one of several analog or digital input signals and forwards the selected input into a _single line_.
 Conversely, a demultiplexer \(or demux\) is a hardware device taking a single input signal and selecting one of many data-output-lines, which is connected to the single input.
-A multiplexer is also called a _**data selector**_.
+A multiplexer is also called a **_data selector_**.

 In electroincs, one use for multiplexers is cost saving by connecting a multiplexer and a demultiplexer together over a single channel \(by connecting the multiplexer's single output to the demultiplexer's single input\)
 ![cost-saving connecting](/arch/images/Telephony_multiplexer_system.gif)

 #### Adopt multiplexing to I\/O model

-Inspired by the _**data selector**_ idea from hardware side, the `I/O multpliexing` is worked out to increase the amount of I\/O operations, means `read` or `write` system calls on multiple concurrent connections\(corresponding to the several analog or digital inputs in electronincs case\) by a single thread\/process\(corresponding to the _single line_ in electroinics case\) via a selector mechanism.
+Inspired by the **_data selector_** idea from hardware side, the `I/O multpliexing` is worked out to increase the amount of I\/O operations, means `read` or `write` system calls on multiple concurrent connections\(corresponding to the several analog or digital inputs in electronincs case\) by a single thread\/process\(corresponding to the _single line_ in electroinics case\) via a selector mechanism.
 This selector can track readiness state change for certain I\/O operation\(`read` or `write`\) in an efficient way provided by underlying operating system.
-With this model, a thread/process can serve multiple connections, the work executed in that thread is very similar as scheudler, multiplexing multiple connections to single flow of execution.
+With this model, a thread\/process can serve multiple connections, the work executed in that thread is very similar as scheudler, multiplexing multiple connections to single flow of execution.

 > ![Tips](/arch/images/tip.png)
-> Relying on the different semantics of I/O readiness notification interface, the multiplexer\(a.k.a selector\) facility could be proivded by two kinds interaction manner, i.e: synchronous and asynchronous.
+> Relying on the different semantics of I\/O readiness notification interface, the multiplexer\(a.k.a selector\) facility could be proivded by two kinds interaction manner, i.e: synchronous and asynchronous.
 The multiplexer we outlined in this section just focus on sync-multiplexer.
 For async-multiplexer, it will be covered in signal driven I\/O model part.

 ```
 TODO, diagram